huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_dedicated_domain.md

   and basically all other non-HTTP/S traffic.
 If a proxy such as public network ELB (or Nginx) has been used, set proxy `true` to ensure that the WAF security policy takes effect for the real source IP address.

-* `keep_proxy` - (Optional, Bool) Specifies whether to retain the policy when deleting a domain name.
+* `keep_policy` - (Optional, Bool) Specifies whether to retain the policy when deleting a domain name.
   Defaults to `true`.

 * `protect_status` - (Optional, Int) The protection status of domain, `0`: suspended, `1`: enabled.